perchouli/codernitydb/docs/examples.rst

 ====================

 Here you will find some examples, from different projects / ideas.
-So they might miss some *context* informations etc.
+So they might miss some *context* information etc.

 .. _example_indexes: